NilPointer-Software/bdfd-wiki/src/guides/sharecode.md

 Now, you can give the code to your friend or someone other, and they will be able to create a carbon copy of your bot.

-> ⚠️ Once a share code has been used.
-It gets expired after 1 month.
+> ⚠️ Once a share code has been used, it expires after a month.